Hardcoreprawn/architecture/input/posts/solutions/architecture-review-board.md

 Membership can be flexible, but this should be responsive to events or requirements, not just having a chaotic membership that constantly changes.

-Initially, it could be weekly or fortnightly, as there may be a lot of reviews and artifacts to create, in demand to business needs:
+Initially, it could be weekly or fortnightly, as there may be a lot of reviews and artefacts to create, in demand to business needs:

 * Principles
 * Patterns
 * Strategic Non-functional Requirements
 * Major Developments or Solutions

 ARB reviews should only relate to strategic solutions and projects.
-Most items should be small enough to avoid the ARB, and the ARB should encourage local decision-making over trying to centralize decisions.
-Centralized decisions should be infrequent and far-reaching.
+Most items should be small enough to avoid the ARB, and the ARB should encourage local decision-making over trying to centralise decisions.
+Centralised decisions should be infrequent and far-reaching.

 The board meeting should follow a standard approach for such a meeting to ensure people are comfortable and familiar with it.
 Frameworks such as COBIT can provide some guidance.
 Here is a suggestion for an initial format: